Kudal (Satara)

 Kudal is a village in the Satara district, Maharashtra, India.
 It is surrounded by a river called Niranjana or Kudali.
-There is a big temple of 'Pimpleshwar & Wakadeshwar' at the river coast.
+There is a temple honouring Shree Pimpleshwar and Shree Wakadeshwar on one of the banks of the river.
 Agriculture is the main land use in the village, with more than 75% of the total area being used for agricultural activities.
-The village has a close view to the historic Vairatgad Fort.
-It is central for 15 villages situated nearby Kudal Village.
+The village has a close view of the historic Vairatgad Fort.
+Fifteen other villages neighbour Kudal.
+Kudal is near to Hill Stations Panchagani(22 kms) and Mahabaleshwar (38 kms).

 Demographics

 Marathi is the local language.
 It has a mixed culture of Hindus and Muslims.
-The village normally shows unity as people from all castes which include Maratha, Kumbhar, Nhavi, Gondhali, Matang, Boudhh, Chambar, Mali, Lohar, Shimpi, Bhoi, Vadar, Katvadi, Mang and Koshthi peoples.
+The village normally shows unity as people from all castes which include Koshti, Maratha, Kumbhar, Nhavi, Gondhali, Matang, Boudhh, Chambar, Mali, Lohar, Shimpi, Bhoi, Vadar, Katvadi and Mang peoples.
 All clans prominent in Kudal.

 Geography

 Kudal is a village in Jawali Taluka in Satara District of Maharashtra State, India.
 It belongs to Desha or Paschim Maharashtra region and to Pune Division.
 It is located 21 km towards North from district headquarters Satara, 13 km from Jawali, 202 km from state capital Mumbai Kudal.
 Pin code is 415514 and postal head office is Kudal (Satara).
 Kalambhe (3 km), Sarjapur (3 km), Mhasve (3 km), Songaon (3 km), Karandoshi (4 km) are the nearby villages to Kudal.
 Kudal is surrounded by Wai Taluka towards North, Satara Taluka towards South, Khandala Taluka towards North, Mahabaleshwar Taluka towards west.
 Wai, Satara, Mahabaleswar, Chiplun are the nearby cities.